Omega-3 fats are known to have many health-promoting benefits.

 There are no official recommendations for dosing, but most organizations suggest around 500 mg of EPA + DHA per day for general health.

 My preferred brand of vegan omega-3 is NutraVege by Ascenta Health not only because it’s a high-quality product but because they offer an extra-strength formula, making it easier to get the therapeutic amounts of EPA and DHA when needed.
+Like their regular omega 3 products, NutraVeg comes have formulations with added vitamin D.

 Want to save this article?
 Click here to get a PDF copy delivered to your inbox.